Things I figured out the hard way.

 Read → -

-FluentCRM vs HubSpot vs Mailchimp for WordPress form submissions
+FluentCRM vs HubSpot vs Mailchimp for forms

 Three CRMs, three pricing models, three ways form leads land.
 After running all three on client sites, here's the actual decision matrix.